Treatment for Endometriosis in South Detroit

 Endometriosis affects one in 10 women in the United States, according to the Endometriosis Foundation of America.
-At Downriver Obstetrics & Gynecology we are Trenton expert in alleviating pain and improving quality of life in women with endometriosis associated pain.
+At Downriver Obstetrics & Gynecology we are experts in alleviating pain and improving quality of life in women with endometriosis associated pain.
 We are experienced in diagnosing and treating endometriosis and offer effective treatments and testing methods, including pelvic laparoscopies, transvaginal ultrasounds, and pelvic exams.
-Our surgical approach of radical resection has helped women in Trenton and surrounding areas achieve a pain free life.
+Our surgical approach of radical resection helps women achieve a pain free life.

 What is Endometriosis?